whtouche/wdi_6_js_hw_todo_app/README.md

 # JS Todo App

-The goal of this lab is to build a simple client-side JavaScript "todo" application that makes use of DOM manipulation, user interaction through events, and testing with Jasmine.
+The goal of this assignment is to build a simple client-side JavaScript "todo" application that makes use of DOM manipulation, user interaction through events, and testing with Jasmine.

+Users of your app should be presented with a list of finished items, a list of unfinished items, and a form with a single text field to add new items.
+New items are unfinished by default, and move to finished when the user clicks a "Complete" button.
+All items have a "Delete" button that removes them from the app.

 ## Application structure

 You should have two classes for this app: `TodoApp` and `TodoItem`.

-`TodoApp` combines all the functions that are useful for working with the app.
-It creates and appends new tasks to the DOM and also retrieves an array of finished and unfinished tasks.
+`TodoApp` holds the app functions not related to individual todo items.
+Since there is only one app, you should only create one instance of this class.
+It creates and appends new tasks to the DOM, and stores arrays of finished and unfinished items.

-`TodoItem` constructs the actual DOM element to represent a task.
-The functions that return "complete" and "delete" buttons also bind a function that handles the click events for those buttons.
-The "render" function returns a DOM object containing the task and the two buttons.

-## Step-by-step instructions

-Be sure to have a solid grasp on functions used as constructors for objects.
-[See this article](http://pivotallabs.com/javascript-constructors-prototypes-and-the-new-keyword/) for details on exactly how it all works.

-### Step 1

-Build out the DOM structure in `index.html`:

-- A container div with id 'container' for the app, containing:
-  - A div with an 'unfinished' id for holding new tasks, containing:
-    - An input field with the 'new-task-field' id for getting user input
-    - A button with an 'add-item' id for submitting a new task
-    - An orderd list with a 'todo-items' id for holding new tasks
-  - A div with an 'unfinished' id for completed tasks, containing:
-    - An unordered list with a 'completed-items' id for holding completed tasks

-### Step 2

-Build out the structure of the JavaScript app in `src`:

-- An empty TodoApp object
-- An empty TodoItem object

-### Step 3

-Implement the basic item-adding functionality:

-- Use the `window.onload` event to pick out the 'add-item' button
-- Add an `onclick` event handler that will call a todoApp createTask method and input from the 'new-task-field' field as an argument
-- Implement the todoApp createTask method to:
-  - create a new instance of a todoItem object
-  - Use the new task objects setTaskText method to set the task text from the argument
-  - call the todoApp appendTask method passing the new task object as an argument
-- Implement the todoApp appendTask method to:
-  - check that the new task name isn't blank
-  - call the new task render method that returns a DOM object and append it to the 'todo-items'
-- Implement the necessary todoItem methods:
-  - setTaskText method to set the taskName attribute
-  - render method to return an 'li' element with a div for holding the task text

-### Step 4

-Implement the complete button:

-- (TDD) Write a test to make sure that the todoApp completedButton method returns a button
-- Make a todoItem completedButton method that will return a button DOM object:
-  - create the button
-  - set the onclick function to do some DOM manipulation:
-    - (remember to save a reference to the todoItem 'this' in the function's scope by storing it in a variable)
-    - remove the task from 'todo-items' and append it to 'completed-items'

-### Step 5

-Implement the delete button

-- (TDD) Write a test to make sure that the todoApp deleteButton method returns a button
-- Make a todoItem deleteButton method that will return a button DOM object:
-  - create the button
-  - set the onclick function to do some DOM manipulation:
-    - (remember to save a reference to the todoItem 'this' in the function's scope by storing it in a variable)
-    - remove the task from the DOM

-### Step 6 (Optional)

-You may want to refactor some code, add helper methods to clean up the repeated parts or abstract out some parts, and add styling by adding CSS classes.

-### Step 7 (Optional)
+`TodoItem` represents an individual todo item, and handles constructing the actual DOM elements for displaying itself.
+These elements will need to include "complete" and "delete" buttons, with appropriate functions bound to their click events.

+Each new function you write for these classes (including the constructor) should be test-driven using Jasmine.

+## Things you'll need to do

+* Build a DOM structure for the app with useful IDs and classes that will allow easy manipulation from JavaScript (check `style.css`)
+* Add a click handler to your "Create Item" button that calls a function on your `TodoApp` instance to create the item (you'll need to do this within an onload function, no `onclick` attributes in your HTML!)
+* Create an appropriate constructor for `TodoItem` and implement a function that "renders" the item into a DOM node that `TodoApp` can insert
+* Add `TodoItem` functions to generate the Complete and Delete buttons with onclick functions that perform those actions, and incorporate the buttons into the "rendered" DOM node

+## Bonus stage unlocked!

-Add a 'created on:' and 'completed on:' section to the tasks to keep track of the date when the tasks were created and completed.
+Add "created at" and "completed at" properties to `TodoItem` to keep track of the date each item was created and completed. `style.css` has a class that would be appropriate for displaying this info.